wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 treatments.
 Fit a line of best fit (linear or non-linear) through all data.

--Is the relationship between leaf mass and stem diameter allometric?
+- Is the relationship between leaf mass and stem diameter allometric?

 \vspace*{5\baselineskip}